drewabramo12/working_with_vba/README.md

     '3d Increase the tickerIndex.
     tickerIndex = tickerIndex + 1
 ```
 This conditional allows for the second `for` loop to run through the rows once.
-When the ticker values change in column A, the tickerIndex changes to address the new ticker value and the `for` loop can now use new variables in each of the same conditionals in the second `for` loop.
+When the ticker values change in column A, the tickerIndex changes to address the new ticker value and the second `for` loop can now use new variables in each of the same conditionals.

 ## Summary